wkc1986/minimal-mistakes/index.md

 Hi, I'm Will.
 I'm a postdoctoral scientist in New York City.
-My current work is in the field of microbial ecology and metagenomics.
+I currently work in the field of microbial ecology and metagenomics.

 My interests include: